MattWisee/Landing-Page/README.md

 # Landing-Page

-First real larger website project on The Odin Project.
+First larger website project on The Odin Project.